 1. Sleep Aid

-Valerian root is best known for its benefits as a sleep aid.
+One of the best-known health benefits of valerian root is its function as a sleep aid.
 A systematic review published in the American Journal Of Medicine, investigating the effects of valerian root on sleep quality and sleep duration, identified a total of 370 articles, 16 of those being randomized controlled trials, examining 1093 patients.
-The most commonly reported outcome reported that, the use of valerian root was found to nearly double sleep latency and sleep quality as compared to placebo groups.
-But, despite the reported outcomes, study design was sub-standard, not well measured, and methodology varied considerably.
+The most commonly reported outcome reported that the use of valerian root was found to nearly double sleep latency and sleep quality as compared to placebo groups.
+But, despite the reported outcomes, the study design was sub-standard, not well measured, and the methodology varied considerably.

 2. Anxiety

-Some evidence suggests that Valerian root may have an effect on patients with anxiety.
+Some evidence suggests that valerian root may provide a health benefit to patients with anxiety.
 Valerenic acid is thought to have a direct influence on receptors which enhances GABA transmission and serotonin, but without the pronounced sedative effects.
 Prescription benzodiazepines “benzos” like Valium, Xanax, and Klonopin, work to calm or sedate a person, by raising the level of the inhibitory neurotransmitter GABA in the brain.
 Researchers suggest that valerian may be a potential alternative to benzos for anxiety.

 3. Hot Flashes

-Valerian root is also thought to benefit women, during menopause by reducing hot flashes.
-Hot flashes are amongst the biggest complaint of menopausal women, affecting their career, social activities, and quality of life.
+Valerian root is also thought to provide health benefits to women, during menopause by reducing hot flashes.
+Hot flashes are among the biggest complaints of menopausal women, affecting their careers, social activities, and quality of life.

-A 2013 study involving 68 menopausal women, reported that symptoms and severity were significantly reduced when given 255 mg Valerian capsules 3 times a day for 8 weeks as compared to placebo.
-Thus valerian root could be an effective alternative to hormone therapy for women open to alternative treatment options [R]
+A 2013 study involving 68 menopausal women, reported that symptoms and severity were significantly reduced when given a 255mg dosage of valerian root capsules 3 times a day for 8 weeks as compared to placebo.
+Thus valerian root could be an effective alternative to hormone therapy for women open to alternative treatment options [R

 4. Headaches